singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 ```
 git remote -v
 ```

+If it looks all right, we're ready to push the files.

 #### 4. Push to GitHub.
 The final task before we're done setting up, is to use the push command with git, as in the following line in Terminal: